- Best TIG Welder Reviews

 - No high-frequency start which is important for some applications.

-The Hobart EZ-TIG 165i is a lightweight portable TIG welder, suitable for home hobby welding and light applications.
-If you are a novice, this machine is easy to operate with only three controls needed: power, amperage, and AC/DC, it’s the best TIG welder for beginners.
+The Hobart EZ-TIG 165i is a lightweight TIG welder, suitable for home welding and light-duty applications.
+If you are a novice, this machine is easy to operate with only three controls needed: power, amperage, and AC/DC; it’s the best TIG welder for beginners.

-Overall, the Hobart EX-TIG 165i TIG welder is an excellent performer with plenty of features that will excite a professional or a novice.
-With Hobart’s high-quality and reliability, we definitely recommend it as a starter machine for home hobby welders.
+To-sum-it-up, the Hobart EZ-TIG 165i DC/AC TIG welder is an excellent performer with plenty of features that will excite a professional or a beginner.
+With Hobart’s high-quality and reliability, we definitely recommend it as a starter machine for hobby welders.

 - It is extremely easy to use with simple controls, ideal for newbies.